CREATE A PERSONALIZED AND SUPPORTIVE ENVIRONMENT FOR 9TH GRADE STUDENTS

 PROVIDE EARLY PREPARATION FOR HIGH SCHOOL ENTRY

-Institute a high-impact Summer Bridge program - a target 4-6 week 8-9th grade summer transition program aimed at strengthening preparation for high school for high-risk 8th graders for optimal impact the program should focus on foundational academic skills in ELA and Math while also building the SEL skills known to impact student achievement at the high school level.
+Institute a high-impact summer bridge program - a target 4-6 week 8-9th grade summer transition program aimed at strengthening preparation for high school for high-risk 8th graders; for optimal impact, the program should focus on foundational academic skills in ELA and Math while also building the SEL skills known to impact student achievement at the high school level.
 Students at high risk of 9th grade failure are required to attend the summer bridge program.

-Provide an orientation for families to acclimate them to the school (facilities programming options, extra-curricular opportunities), teach explicitly what high school "success" means (on-track) and how to access key programs and supports.
+Provide an orientation for families to acclimate them to the school (facilities, programming options, extra-curricular opportunities), teach explicitly what high school "success" means (on-track) and how to access key programs and supports.

 PROVIDE PROACTIVE SUPPORTS

-Assign the strangest teachers to 9th grade.
+Assign the strongest teachers to 9th grade.

-Provide supervised study hours to all students where they can get help with academic self-management skills (This can be integrated into advisories.)
+Provide supervised study hours to all students where they can get help with academic self-management skills (This can be integrated into advisories).

-Conflict and provide high schools with data on incoming 9th graders in the spring prior to entry.
+Collect and provide high schools with data on incoming 9th graders in the spring prior to entry.

 Set high school admission timeline early enough in the spring so that high schools can receive data about incoming students well before the end of the prior school year.

-School leadership, guidance and key 9th grade team members review data on all incoming students and plan course work and supports accordingly.
+School leadership, guidance, and key 9th grade team members review data on all incoming students and plan course work and supports accordingly.